Long before anyone had heard of Covid-19, the demand for remote work was already growing.

 Remember to keep track of the success of your remote working campaigns.
 Measuring metrics like employee satisfaction and turnover could give you a better idea of which efforts drive your business’s best results.

-This guest post was written by Michelle Laurey and may not be copied or published without permission.
-Michelle works as a VA for small businesses.
+This guest post was written by Michelle Laurey and may not be copied or published without PeopleGuru’s express written permission.
+Michelle works as content writer at Assignyourwriter.
 She loves talking business, and productivity, and share her experience with others.
 Outside her keyboard, she spends time with her Kindle library or binge-watching Billions.
 Her superpower?
 Vinyasa flow!
 Talk to her on Twitter.